ThishRaj/2025_trucles_interspeech/README.md

 This work has been accepted at Interspeech 2025 - [Link to paper] (to be uploaded soon).

-### Score Distribution: Correct vs Incorrect Words
+## Score Distribution: Correct vs Incorrect Words

-The figure below illustrates how **TruCLeS** enables better separation between correct and incorrect predicted words in CTC-ASR model.
+The figures below illustrate how **TruCLeS** enables better separation between correct and incorrect predicted words in CTC and RNN-T ASR models.

 <p align="center">
   <img src="ctc_plot.jpeg" alt="TruCLeS: Score separation between correct and incorrect words" width="600"/>